chaosape/aws-java-lambda-git2s3/README.md

-This is an experimental AWS Lambda component that will copy all files from a Github git repository into a bucket whenever the input stream contains Github JSON push object.
+This is an experimental AWS Lambda component that will copy all files from a Github git repository into a bucket whenever the input stream contains a Github JSON push object.
 To use this function connect it to an AWS API Gateway, AWS S3 Bucket, and AWS CloudWatch Logs.
 Of course, to connect these other services appropriate permissions will need to be configured.